Eric Adams’ lead shrinks in NYC Democratic mayoral primary

 “I said on election night, we must allow the democratic process to continue and count every vote so that New Yorkers have faith in our democracy and government.
 And we must all support its results,” Wiley said in an emailed statement.

-Vote totals released by the Board of Elections in the mayor’s race increased by 125,800 votes between election night and Tuesday, even though election officials said that no absentee votes were added.
+While elections officials wouldn’t say what “discrepancy” they were investigating, vote totals released by the board in the mayor’s race increased by 125,800 votes between election night and Tuesday, even though election officials said that no absentee votes were added.

-A small part of that increase in total votes is due to input from additional ballot scanning machines not initially counted.
+A small part of that increase was due to input from additional ballot scanning machines not initially counted.
 Another small part is due to write-in votes being counted.
 But the majority of it was unexplained by elections officials.

+The increase in votes didn’t appear to excessively benefit any particular candidate.

 The Democratic primary winner will be the prohibitive favorite in the general election against Curtis Sliwa, the Republican founder of the Guardian Angels.